 4 tablespoons cold Irish butter (Kerrygold is amazing), cut in cubes

 Coarse sea salt (I use Maldon)* for sprinkling before baking

-Transfer the dough onto a sheet of parchment paper and form into a disk.
+Transfer the dough onto a sheet of parchment paper (affiliate link) and form into a disk.
 Place another sheet of parchment on top and using a rolling pin (or wine bottle!), roll, rotating the disk until the dough is a little less than ¼” thick.
 (Try to make as even as possible, for consistent baking.)
 Place the top parchment sheet onto a rimless baking sheet.

 Using a 2″ cookie cutter cut out rounds and place on the parchment lined baking sheet.
 Re-roll and repeat until all dough has been rolled out.
 Sprinkle with coarse sea salt, if desired.
 Press the salt gently into the dough.

 Bake for approximately 30 minutes, checking at around 25 minutes to be sure they are not’ getting too brown.
 They will crisp up as they cool.

 Note: An alternative to using the cookie cutter would be to place the rolled dough (keep it on the parchment) onto the baking sheet and score it into squares with a knife or pizza cutter (or any shape) on the pan, then when baked, break apart the squares.